39th Annual Celebrate Fairfax! Festival

 Fair Lakes Circle and Fair Oaks Mall – Shuttles to and from festival entrance.

 Nightly fireworks, presented by Leidos, are a highlight of the festival, and one of many great family programs.
-This year’s Bud Light Main Stage will feature top national headline performers: Better than Ezra on Friday night and Young MC, Rob Base, Tone Loc & Sugarhill Gang on Saturday night!
+This year’s Bud Light Main Stage will feature top national headline performers: Hoobastank on Friday night and Young MC, Rob Base, Tone Loc & Sugarhill Gang on Saturday night!

 For more information on any of the festival’s programs, or to become a part of the festival as a volunteer, sponsor, performing artist, or simply to attend, please browse our website, or contact the Celebrate Fairfax, Inc. office at 703-324-FAIR (3247).